wp-plugins/image-autorefresh-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ligthweight shortcode plugin created specifically for reloading images that are refreshed on a regular basis (for example from live camera feeds)
+Lightweight shortcode plugin created specifically for reloading images that are refreshed on a regular basis (for example from live camera feeds)

 == Description ==
 More info at [the GitHub repository](https://github.com/klasske/wp_image_autorefresh)

-# Image autorefresh shortcode
+**Image autorefresh shortcode**

 Image autorefresh shortcode is a small shortcode plugin for [WordPress](http://wordpress.org) that allows images in your post that reload on a regular interval

-## How to use the plugin
+*How to use the plugin*

 After installing and activating of the plugin in your WordPress page, you can add the following shortcode anywhere in your post or page text: